-2015; Demetriades and Rousseau 2015).13 These latter data are the measures of MPR tools we employ in this study and are drawn from three different sources.
+studies have expanded the sample both in terms of countries and time coverage by relying either on their own collection of MPR data (Claessens et al., 2013; Vandenbussche et al. 2015), or on data produced by detailed surveys of bank regulation and supervision across the globe (Barth et al., 2008; Crowe et al., 2011; Kuttner and Shim, 2013; Cerutti et al. 2016; Demetriades and Rousseau 2015).
+These latter data are the measures of MPR tools we employ in this study and are drawn from three different sources.
 The first source is Abiad et al. (2008) who put together an annual database of financial reforms for 91 countries over 1973-2005.
 Amongst the seven dimensions of financial sector policy reforms, the indicator of prudential regulation and banking sector supervision is our first measure of MPR.
 The second source is a survey, called Global Macroprudential Policy Instruments (GMPI), carried out by the IMF's Monetary and Capital Department covering 119 countries for the period 2000-2013.
-The data, available in Cerutti et al. (2013), combine twelve different macro-prudential instruments to develop a macroprudential index, which forms our second measure of MPR.
+The data, available in Cerutti et al. (2016), combine twelve different macroprudential instruments to develop a macroprudential index, which forms our second measure of MPR.
 The third source is Barth et al. (2013) which builds on four surveys (1999, 2003, 2007, 2011) sponsored by the World Bank and covers 180 countries from 1999 to 2011.
 Although the dataset provides a wealth of indexes, we chose three measures of bank regulatory and supervisory practices, all of them reflecting aggregated indexes: i) restrictions on banking activity, ii) entry requirements in the banking sector, and iii) an index of external governance.
-Overall, the MPR data from the above three sources represent the most detailed and up-to-date data on macro-prudential policies employed by the largest possible set of countries.
+Overall, the MPR data from the above three sources represent the most detailed and up-to-date data on macroprudential policies employed by the largest possible set of countries.
 In our analysis, due to the availability of the MPR data for different years, the period coverage of the regressions refers to 1973-2005 when using the data by Abiad et al. (2008) and to 2000-2013 when using data by Barth et al. (2013) and Cerutti et al. (2015).